 "Old Bakery", at the junction of Bentley Road and Long Stratton Road

 The baker occupied a very important place in village life for centuries and we can trace the bakers of Forncett back over two hundred years.
-The house now known as 'The Old Bakery' in Bentley Road (formerly 'Dirty Road') at Forncett End, dates back to at least 1817, when a map shows that the Old Bakery was then owned by "Moore".
+The house now known as 'The Old Bakery' in Bentley Road (formerly 'Dirty Road') at Forncett End, dates back to at least 1772 when the deeds start.

 Norfolk Chronicle 2 April 1837

 For the next ten years baking in the village appears to have been carried out by two other bakers, Edward Frost or Samuel Barber.
 However, in the census of 1851 James Moore jnr. (now aged 24 and married) had followed in his father's footsteps and was a "master baker" in Forncett End, though possibly not at the Old Bakery.
 James was still a baker in Forncett in 1861 but he disappeared from the village records in 1864 and for the next twenty years the village baker was his wife, Ann Moore.
 Ann and her son were apparently baking at the Old Bakery again in 1891.
 Ann also took on the job of postmistress in 1888.
 When Ann died in 1889 her son, John, followed in her footsteps and took over, both as baker and postmaster.

 By 1891 John Moore had taken on an apprentice, 25-year-old James ('Jimmy') Humphreys, the grandson of the former publican at the Trowel and Hammer.
 Jimmy married Emma Brooks in 1895 and by 1901 they were running their own bakery and confectionery business at 'The Old Bakery', where Emma specialized in cakes and other confectionery.